-We also noted certain matters not requiring inclusion in this report that we reported to the Council's management in a separate letter dated June 1, 2018.
+We did note certain matters not requiring inclusion in this report that we reported to the Council's management in a separate letter dated May 17, 2019.

 Purpose of this Report

 This report only describes the scope of our internal control and compliance testing and our testing results, and does not opine on the effectiveness of the Council's internal control or on compliance.
 This report is an integral part of an audit performed under Government Auditing Standards in considering the Council's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.